Stop Using ‘Canned’ Kits in Figma. Codebase and Design Systems Pairing

 Definition: A set of pre-built UI components, styles, and templates often bundled for quick use in design tools like Figma.
 Unlike full-fledged design systems, design kits do not necessarily include comprehensive guidelines or principles and are not usually tied to specific codebases.

-Examples: Untitled UI, Bootstrap UI Kit for Figma.
+Examples: Bootstrap UI Kit for Figma.

 Why It Matters: Design kits speed up the initial design process by providing a starting point, but they often require customization to align with the brand’s unique style and codebase.

-Sources: Untitled UI, Figma Community Resources.
+Sources: Figma Community Resources.

 3. Material Design